pac-71/REWSweepViewer/README.md

 # REWSweepViewer
 A basic REW Sweep Spectrum Viewer + Stats

+Currently works with REW Measurements exported as text files.

 This was done as I wanted a way to determine F3 and F10 values from a REW speaker sweep.

 Open for better suggestions on stats.
 I took a bit of a punt, and decide